Skincare Ingredients Glossary A-Z

 Squalane

-Derived from olives or sugarcane, squalane is an oil-based source of fatty acids.
+Derived from olives or sugarcane, squalane is a potent source of fatty acids.
 It hydrates and replenishes skin in order to improve texture and boost moisture levels.
+Squalane is a great ingredient to use if you don’t like traditional oils – it’s non-comedogenic so won’t clog pores.

 Vitamin C